 Determining your imbalance and finding balance

 So how to do you determine what, if anything, is out of balance and causing your acne?
 The severity of your acne, whether is be the occasional white heads and/or black heads versus pustules and nodules, and the frequency of the break outs can be a window into what is causing your acne.
-If you are a woman and tend to only break out during your mensual cycle, then it is most likely that your break outs are caused by your natural hormonal cycle, which in turn causes excess sebum production which can clog pores.
+If you are a woman and tend to only break out during your menstrual cycle, then it is most likely that your break outs are caused by your natural hormonal cycle, which in turn causes excess sebum production which can clog pores.
 If you have fairly regular white heads and/or black heads, but they are few and minor, this might indicate that your break outs are caused by an unhealthy skin barrier and possibly an unbalanced skin microbiome.
-If you have chronic pustules and/or nodules, you are most likely dealing with a whole body inbalance which could include hormones, your skin's flora and your skin barrier.
+If you have chronic pustules and/or nodules, you are most likely dealing with a whole body imbalance which could include hormones, your skin's flora and your skin barrier.

 Determining your imbalance is a personal journey that will require time, patience, and monthly, or at least seasonal, revisits.
 We will explore more about how to determine your imbalance in part 5 of this acne series.